OLUWAMUYIWA/corr/README.md

 # corr
-A spelling corrector as described in Peter Norvig's article
+A spelling corrector as described in _Peter Norvig's_ [article](https://norvig.com/spell-correct.html)
+I will write an article on how I implemented it soon.